ephsmith/rpi/README.md

 `virtualenvwrapper` will create the virtual env and activate it (your prompt should indicate this.

 Change to the top-level project directory and run

     pip install .

-# Importing the module
+# Importing the modules
 Here's an example that imports the `ussensor` module and reads a distance measurement.

     from rpi.ussensor import ussensor

     sensor = ussensor(echo=17, trigger=4, poll=True)
     print(sensor.distance())

 *Note*: If you installed into a virtual environment, you'll need to activate the venv first.

+The Arm class is currently useful for the LynxMotion AL5B/SSC-23U combination.
+Here's an example:

+    from rpi.arm import Arm
+	import serial

+    com = serial.Serial('/dev/ttyUSB0', 9600)
+	a = Arm(com=com)

+	# Set all servo positions to midpoint on the AL5B
+	a.move()